 29.3 Interpretations of The Equipment Rules of Sailing by World Sailing shall be made only through publication of cases in The ERS Case Book.
 The cases are authoritative interpretations and explanations of The Equipment Rules of Sailing.

-29.3.1 The Equipment Rules Sub-committee shall study cases submitted in accordance with Regulation 15 and shall recommend to Council those that it approves for publication in The ERS Case Book.
-Any such recommendation shall be made through the Chairman of the Equipment Committee.
+29.3.1 The Equipment Rules Sub-committee shall study cases submitted by Proposal.

-29.3.2 Submissions or proposals for cases in English and including any necessary diagrams, shall be received at the Executive Office before the deadline in Regulation 15.6.
-If a submission or proposal duplicates a published case, the submission or proposal shall state why the proposed case is preferable.
+29.3.2 Proposals for cases in English and including any necessary diagrams, shall be received at the Executive Office.
+If a Proposal duplicates a published case, the Proposal shall state why the proposed case is preferable.

 29.3.3 The following are guidelines for publishing cases in The ERS Case Book: